 Maryland Weather: Warmer for the rest of the week

-BALTIMORE - The forecast for the remainder of this week remains favorable for outdoor activities, with mostly sunny skies anticipated for the rest of this afternoon and high temperatures nearing 50 degrees.
+BALTIMORE - The forecast for the remainder of this week remains favorable for outdoor activities.

-Tonight will bring another cold spell, with mostly clear skies and temperatures dropping to the upper 20s to around 30 degrees by Thursday morning.
+It's another very cold start, with morning temperatures in the upper 20s and low 30s.

 Thursday afternoon is expected to see slightly warmer conditions, with highs in the low to mid-50s under a mix of clouds and sunshine.
 Thursday night will not be as cold, as additional clouds will help keep temperatures in the mid-30s, accompanied by a light southerly breeze.